Zamalek forward Hamid Ahaddad fined for ‘disrespecting’ Gor Mahia | Goal.com

 Zamalek have fined Moroccan forward Hamid Ahaddad for ‘disrespecting’ Gor Mahia during a Caf Confederation Cup match on Sunday.

-The Kenyan champions were in Egypt for their fifth match of the Group D campaign and lost 4-0 to drop to the bottom.
+The Kenyan champions were in Egypt for their fifth match of the Group D campaign and lost 4-0 to drop to the bottom of the table.
 However, in the 68th minute, Ahaddad stood on the ball, in what the club’s board considered as disrespect shown to Gor Mahia.

 The Moroccan player has now been fined 300,000 EGP (approximately Sh1, 715,924), according to the club’s president Mortada Mansour.